SYNAPTIC · ORGANIC MEMORY MANAGER · v2.3.0b1

 OpenTelemetry-instrumented apps (LangChain, LlamaIndex, AutoGen, CrewAI…)

-Edit bridge/otlp-receiver/config.json, start the receiver, point your OTEL_EXPORTER_OTLP_ENDPOINT at it.
+Edit bridge/otel-adapter/config.json, start the receiver, point your OTEL_EXPORTER_OTLP_ENDPOINT at it.
 Works with any OpenInference instrumentation.

 Anything custom — Adapter SDK